ethanbowles03/2020-2021Prg2Port/README.md

 ### -ShrekAdventureGame-
 #### -- Completed Mar.
 4 2019--

-The shrek game is a story game
+The 'ShrekAdventureGame' is a story game.

-It is very similar to the game lifeline on ios
+It is very similar to the game 'Lifeline' on ios.

-It goes through the basic plot of the movie and inorder to move on to the next scene you need to answer a set of math related questions
+It goes through the basic plot of the movie.
+To move on to the next scene, you need to answer a set of math related questions.

-It was the first program i created in c++ in which has classes
+It was the first program I created in C++ which has classes.

 ![ShrekGame](https://github.com/ethanbowles03/Programming-Portfolio/blob/master/Images/Shrek.png?raw=true)
 [Click here to view code](https://github.com/ethanbowles03/Programming-Portfolio/tree/master/ShrekAdveture/Shrek%20Adventure)